configcat/docs/website/docs/targeting/percentage-options.md

 ### Served value

-The exact value that will be served to the users that fall into that fraction.
+The exact value will be served to the users that fall into that fraction.

 ## Multiple percentage options